 Four County Electric offers a surge protection system called PowerGuard.
 This system offers excellent protection and the investment is only a fraction of the cost to repair or replace home equipment.

-Call you local Four County EMC office for more details.
+Call your local Four County EMC office for more details.

-Flickering lights, fuses blowing, and breakers tripping are all signs of some type of an electrical problem.
+Flickering lights, fuses blowing, and breakers tripping are all signs of some type of electrical problem.

 If you experience these events often, you should have a qualified electrician perform an electrical system inspection.
 A professional may locate potential trouble spots and prevent a tragic incident such as a house fire.

-Due to the increase of electrical appliances and electronic equipment, many homes today simply do not have enough outlets.
+Due to the increase in electrical appliances and electronic equipment, many homes today simply do not have enough outlets.
 This creates the need to use more and more extension cords.